Primary tabs

 The MPhil in Assyriology delivers competence in language and specialist knowledge of culture and history over a relatively short time.
 All MPhil students in the Department of Archaeology take a Research Skills module and write a dissertation (15,000 words maximum).
 The MPhil in Assyriology also includes taught modules, chosen in consultation with the supervisor according to the student's interests.
 Students may be required to give in-class presentations.

-One to one supervision | Supervisions with module coordinators or their regular supervisor give the student the opportunity to discuss general and specific issues in the conduct of the course.
+Supervisions with module coordinators or their regular supervisor give the student the opportunity to discuss general and specific issues in the conduct of the course.
 A supervisor, possibly but not necessarily the same one, will also be appointed for the dissertation, to help with the choice of topic and monitor the progress of the student’s research for the dissertation throughout the year.
 Supervisions provide the student with an opportunity to seek academic information and advice and they provide the forum to monitor students' progress.
-Students can normally expect to have around 6-8 supervision sessions per year depending on the nature of |

-Seminars & classes | Seminars are designed to provide students with intensive engagement with academic staff across a wide range of specialisms relevant to the courses selected.
+Seminars are designed to provide students with intensive engagement with academic staff across a wide range of specialisms relevant to the courses selected.
 Seminars are designed to be interactive, and preparation and participation in seminars are expected of all students.
 In all taught modules, students may be required to give seminar-style presentations from time to time.
 Most modules include a number of seminars during Michaelmas and Lent terms.
-The amount of time dedicated to seminars and classes will vary depending on the student's module choices. |
+Students can expect around 2-5 hours per week of seminars in Michaelmas and Lent terms depending on their module choices.

-Lectures | After an introductory exposition of the grammar, language lectures mostly take the form of text-reading classes.
-The amount of time spent in lectures will vary depending on the student's module choices. |
+After an introductory exposition of the grammar, language lectures mostly take the form of text-reading classes.
+Students can expect around 4-6 hours per week of lectures in Michaelmas and Lent terms depending on their module choices.

-Practicals | The MPhil in Assyriology does not include practical sessions as a component of the course, except insofar as sessions may be held in museums, to examine original cuneiform inscriptions.
-Students choosing optional modules offered in the MPhil in Archaeology may have practical sessions once or twice a term depending on their choice of module. |
+The MPhil in Assyriology does not include practical sessions as a component of the course, except insofar as sessions may be held in museums, to examine original cuneiform inscriptions.
+Students choosing optional modules offered in the MPhil in Archaeology may have practical sessions once or twice a term depending on their choice of module.

-Posters and Presentations | All MPhil students are usually required to make a presentation on their proposed dissertation topic to staff and peers as part of their Research Skills module. |
+All MPhil students are usually required to make a presentation on their proposed dissertation topic to staff and peers as part of their Research Skills module.

 Feedback